By the end of this section, you will be able to:

 Open Market Operations

-From the early 1920s through 2008, the most common monetary policy tool in the U.S. was open market operations.
+Since the early 1920s, the most common monetary policy tool in the U.S. has been open market operations.
 These take place when the central bank sells or buys U.S. Treasury bonds in order to influence the quantity of bank reserves and the level of interest rates.
 The specific interest rate targeted in open market operations is the federal funds rate.
 The name is a bit of a misnomer since the federal funds rate is the interest rate that commercial banks charge making overnight loans to other banks.
 As such, it is a very short term interest rate, but one that reflects credit conditions in financial markets very well.

 The Federal Open Market Committee (FOMC) makes the decisions regarding these open market operations.
 The FOMC comprises seven members of the Federal Reserve’s Board of Governors.
 It also includes five voting members who the Board draws, on a rotating basis, from the regional Federal Reserve Banks.
 The New York district president is a permanent FOMC voting member and the Board fills other four spots on a rotating, annual basis, from the other 11 districts.
 The FOMC typically meets every six weeks, but it can meet more frequently if necessary.
 The FOMC tries to act by consensus; however, the Federal Reserve's chairman has traditionally played a very powerful role in defining and shaping that consensus.
 For the Federal Reserve, and for most central banks, open market operations have, over the last few decades, been the most commonly used tool of monetary policy.